MatDennis/ProgrammingTest/README.md

 - Learn to type better variable and function names.
 Need to make things easier to read for another person.
 - Don't make branch names long (functional-refactor).
 Shorten, but make it easier to read.
 - Learn some keyboard shortcuts, just discoverd ctrl+J. Lovely!
+- Learn some more shortcuts for git.
+E.G. git commit --amend

 ### Special Notes